 It is an exciting and thought-provoking subject because it uncovers unspoken "truths" examining the exploitation of certain social groups like minority ethnic groups, females and the working class and explains through various perspectives, how we do not live in a fair society where everyone has an equal chance to succeed.

 A Level Sociology Entry Requirements

 7 GCSEs A-C including a B in English Language.

-A lot of time I did not feel I was actually doing work because the issues in Sociology were so interesting and got me so fired up when debating them
+the issues in

+Sociology were

+so interesting and

+got me so fired

+up when debating

+them

 Leah Colgan, A2 student